Apple's new iPhone 14 to show India closing tech gap with China

-NEW DELHI (BLOOMBERG) - Apple Inc plans to begin manufacturing the iPhone 14 in India about two months after the product's initial release out of China, narrowing the gap between the two countries but not closing it completely as some had anticipated.
+NEW DELHI • Apple plans to begin manufacturing the iPhone 14 in India about two months after the product's initial release out of China, narrowing the gap between the two countries but not closing it completely, as some had expected.

 The company has been working with suppliers to ramp up manufacturing in India and shorten the lag in production of the new iPhone from the typical six to nine months for previous launches, according to people familiar with the matter.

-Analysts such as Ming-Chi Kuo of TF International Securities Group have said they anticipate Apple will ship the next iPhone from both countries at roughly the same time, which would have been a significant benchmark in Apple's efforts to diversify its supply chain and build redundancy.
+Analysts such as Mr Ming-Chi Kuo of TF International Securities Group have said they expect Apple will ship the next iPhone from both countries at roughly the same time, which would have been a significant benchmark in Apple's efforts to diversify its supply chain and build redundancy.

+That included looking at ways to maintain Apple's high standards for confidentiality.

-Apple and Foxconn ultimately determined a simultaneous start in India and China isn't realistic this year, although it remains a long-term goal, said the people.
+Apple and Foxconn ultimately determined a simultaneous start in India and China was not realistic this year, although it remains a long-term goal, said the people.

-The first iPhone 14s from India are likely to be finished in late October or November, following the initial September release, they said.
+The first iPhone 14s from India are likely to be finished in late October or November, after the initial September release, they said.

-Redington India Ltd, which distributes Apple products in the country, rose as much as 9.5 per cent after Bloomberg's initial report.
+Redington India, which distributes Apple products in the country, rose as much as 9.5 per cent after the initial report.

 Matching China's pace of iPhone production would have marked a major milestone for India, which has been touting its attractiveness as an alternative at a time when rolling Covid-19 lockdowns and US sanctions jeopardise China's position as factory to the world.